mvolkmann/context-easy/hooks.md

 const [petName, setPetName] = useState('Dasher');
 const [petBreed, setPetBreed] = useState('Whippet');
 ```

-The `useState` function is a hook that takes the initial value of the state
-and returns an array containing the current value and a function to change it.

 In this example,
 `petName` holds the current value of the state.